jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/take-care-of-your-brackets.md

   align: right
   body: "<p class=\"dv-div-title text-left\">Oral irrigators</p> <p class=\"dv-div-text
     text-left\">The complexity of removing oral biofilm <em>(bacterial plaque)</em>
-    in highly retentive areas such like the ones that form with orthodontic appliances can easily generate gingival inflammation, tooth decay and halitosis.
+    in highly retentive areas such like the ones that form with Orthodontic appliances can easily generate gingival inflammation, tooth decay and halitosis.
 A large number of clinical trials have shown that, under these conditions, Waterpik<sup>®</sup>
     oral irrigators eliminate 99.9% of plaque deposited on teeth, gums and hard-to-reach